Skip to main content

 Woman experiencing respiratory symptoms from mold exposure, blowing her nose with a tissue while sitting on a couch

-Nasal congestion, sneezing, and watery eyes are the most common first signs of mold exposure — often mistaken for seasonal allergies.
+Nasal congestion, sneezing, and watery eyes are the most common first signs of mold exposure.
+Most readers blame seasonal allergies first.

 Mold releases microscopic spores into the air.
-When you breathe them in or they land on your skin, your body can react in several ways.
-The most common symptoms include:
+When you breathe them in or they land on your skin, the body can react in several ways.
+Each symptom below has a home-side pattern that pairs with it; the symptom is the smoke, the home condition is the fire.

 Respiratory Symptoms